 Amir Qaseem

 Dr. Qaseem is trained as a physician, health economist, methodologist, clinical epidemiologist, business administrator, and a leader.
-He is responsible for leading the American College of Physicians' evidence-based medicine and clinical practice guidelines program, oldest program in the United States.
+He is responsible for leading the American College of Physicians' evidence-based medicine and clinical practice guidelines program.
 Dr. Qaseem also leads ACP's quality indicators, performance measures, and population health programs.
 He directs ACP’s high value care initiative and scientific medical policy evaluating and publishing the benefits, harms, and costs of various overused, misused, and underused diagnostic tests and therapeutic interventions.
 Dr. Qaseem’s work includes development and implementation of ACP’s quality improvement and educational programs.
-Dr. Qaseem’s is also involved in clinical care and research addressing priority populations, elderly, women, multiple chronic conditions, end of life care, genetics, and determinants of health.
+He is also involved in clinical care and research addressing priority populations, elderly, women, multiple chronic conditions, end of life care, genetics, and determinants of health.

-Dr. Qaseem has led and participated in decisions varying from organisational level strategies to national level clinical priorities and policies in the United States.
-Dr. Qaseem has also been involved in multiple international collaborations to develop health policy, assess and evaluate quality of care, and develop quality improvement strategies and programs in countries in Asia, Australia, Europe, North America, and South America.
 Dr. Qaseem has published extensively in peer reviewed journals, of which over a hundred papers have been published in the top 5 medical journals in the world on topics such as clinical guidelines, implementation of clinical guidelines, pandemic crisis, quality improvement, performance measures and measurement, population health, and health policy related issues.
-Some of the papers authored by Dr. Qaseem are in the top ten most read articles in the Annals of Internal Medicine.
-Dr. Qaseem has been invited to speak as a keynote speaker and has presented at several national and international conferences on issues related to health policy, evidence-based medicine, population and public health, guideline development, guideline and evidence grading, performance measurement, and quality of care.
+He has been invited to speak as a keynote speaker and has presented at several national and international conferences on issues related to health policy, evidence-based medicine, population and public health, guideline development, guideline and evidence grading, performance measurement, and quality of care.